Colposcopy

 Having a colposcopy

 A specialist doctor or nurse will do the colposcopy.
-To get ready for the test you undress from the waist down.
+The test takes 15 to 20 minutes.

+When you are ready, you undress from the waist down.
 You then lie on your back on an examination couch.
-Some clinics have ones with foot or leg supports you can rest your legs up on.
+Some clinics have couches with foot or leg supports that you can rest your legs up on.
 You will be asked to lie with your knees bent and apart.

+The doctor or nurse puts a liquid on the cervix to show any abnormal areas.
 They then shine a light onto the cervix and look at it through the colposcope.
 The colposcope is on a stand outside your body, between your legs or feet.

 If you need a biopsy